wooden garden panelspacerWilly the Garden GnomespacerThe Garden Helper logo

 There are over 300 species of Dianthus, as well as hundreds of beautiful hybrids

-Most garden varieties of Dianthus plants are from 10 to 20 inches tall,
+Most garden varieties of Dianthus plants grow from 10 to 20 inches tall,

 however some species can vary from 2 inches to 3 feet tall in height.

-Dianthus should be planted where they will receive at least 4-5 hours of full sun each day.
+They should be grown in a spot where they will receive at least 4-5 hours of full sun each day.

-They thrive in fertile, fast draining, slightly alkaline (pH 6.75) soil.
+They should be planted in fertile, fast draining, slightly alkaline (pH 6.75) soil.

 Avoid over-watering Dianthus because it may tend to turn their foliage yellow.